JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ### Installing via Agent Push

-TeamCity provides functionality that allows installing a build agent to a remote host.
-Currently supported combinations of the server host platform and targets for build agents are:
+TeamCity provides the Agent Push functionality that allows installing a build agent to a remote host.
+Currently, supported combinations of the server host platform and targets for build agents are:
 * from the Unix-based TeamCity server, build agents can be installed to Unix hosts only (via SSH)
 * from the Windows-based TeamCity server, build agents can be installed to Unix (via SSH) or Windows (via psexec) hosts